Gering PVC comes back to top Casper, North Platte wins tourney

-The Gering Platte Valley Companies senior baseball team was down to their last out of being run-ruled in a game Sunday with the Casper Drillers.
+The Gering Platte Valley Companies senior baseball team was down to their last out of losing by the eight-run rule in a game Sunday, May 30 against the Casper Drillers.

-Dalton Weise made sure that wasn’t the case as Weise launched a 2-out triple to rightfield that scored Adreick Conn.
-Weise came in to score afterwards on a Blake Greene single.
+Dalton Wiese made sure that wasn’t the case.
+Wiese launched a 2-out triple to rightfield that scored Adreick Conn.
+Wiese came in to score afterwards on a Blake Greene single.
 After that, the PVC seniors plated nine runs in the fifth to down the Drillers 11-8 in the PVC tournament.

+“It was kind of a tale of two games really.
+The first few innings we didn’t play well at all.
+We threw the ball all over the place in the field and we didn’t have a very good approach at the plate,” O’Boyle said.
+“We kind of settled in there in the fourth inning and we were down to our last out before being run-ruled and Wiese hit a shot to right-field that scored a run that kept us alive.
+Once that happened, it started a little fire in us and the hits started to get a little contagious.
+We were able to take advantage of some walks and hits-batsman.
+That is when things started for our end.
+We picked things up defensively and Blake Greene did a heck of a job holding their team.
+We were able to find a way to win somehow.”

 Alliance played the early game and fell to Laramie 2-1.
 North Platte then won 17-0 over Chadron in another game on Sunday.